hioloi/hioloi/README.md

 ## Hio Loi, PhD

 I am currently working as a Sr. Revenue Science Analyst at FedEx.
-Before joining FedEx, I taught Economics for years at The University of Tennessee at Martin, Southern Illinois University at Edwardsville, and Southern Illinois University at Carbondale.
+Before joining FedEx, I taught Economics courses at The University of Tennessee at Martin, Southern Illinois University at Edwardsville, and Southern Illinois University at Carbondale.

 ### Published Research:
 - [Stock Prices and Inflation: Evidence from the Four Asian Tigers](https://www.aabri.com/manuscripts/213439.pdf), _Journal of Finance and Accountancy_, (2022).